SalOrak/whaler.nvim/README.md

 vim.keymap.set("n", "<leader>fw", function()
     local w = telescope.extensions.whaler.whaler
     w({
-        -- Settings can also be called here
+        -- Settings can also be called here.
+        -- These would use but not change the setup configuration.
     })
  end,)